earthobservations/wetterdienst/docs/usage/python-api.rst

 latitude and longitude and employs the bilinear interpolation method provided by the scipy package (interp2d) to interpolate the given parameter values.
 Currently, this interpolation feature is exclusive to `DWDObservationRequest` and parameters ``temperature_air_mean_200``, ``wind_speed``, ``precipitation_height``.
 As it is in its early stages, we welcome feedback to enhance and refine its functionality.
+Interpolation by nearby stations is limited to a distance of 40 km by default (20.0 km for precipitation).
+You can change this by setting the ``ts_interpolation_station_distance`` setting.
+An example is shown below.

 The graphic below shows values of the parameter ``temperature_air_mean_200`` from multiple stations measured at the same time.
 The blue points represent the position of a station and includes the measured value.